ritenoue/CS-330-Programming-Language-Project_Ruby/Ruby-Tutorial.md

 ```
 Ruby methods both accepts multiple arguments of mixed types and retruns multiple variables of mixed types.
 Although Ruby does return multiple arguments they do get stored in one variable as a string that must be split after the fact.

-When passing variables into a method in Ruby it is important to remember that it is a pass by reference.
+When passing variables into a method in Ruby it is important to remember that it depends on the data type.
+Primitive data types are pass by value and complex data types are pass by reference.
+The file reference.arb illustrates this.
 Some people will say that Ruby is pass by object (since everything is an object) or pass by value but the value is a reference; these people are being needlessly pedantic and the thing that physically gets passed is a location in memory.
-So, Ruby, functionally, is pass by reference.
+So, Ruby, functionally, is both.

 Recursion is also allowed in Ruby.